-- Special financing will be made available to small businesses who require assistance due to impacts of the coronavirus and related government restrictions.
+- Special financing will be made available to small businesses that require assistance due to the impacts of the coronavirus and related government restrictions.

 - Immigration is offering extensions on temporary residency IDs that are expiring in the next couple of weeks.

 - Regular public education campaigns are being broadcast via local media and text by the Ministry of Health (MINSA) and the National Disaster Response Unit (SINAPROC).